bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Instead, when you press a button in this React's elevator, the entire construction of that given floor is injected into a single floor of this impossible building.
+<p>Instead, when you press a button in this React's elevator, the entire construction of that given floor is injected into a single floor of this impossible building.
 However, this functionality is not available to developers from the React's library itself.
-In order to achieve this illusion of a multi-page website, you need to add the React router library to your React projects.
+In order to achieve this illusion of a multi-page website, you need to add the React router library to your React projects.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-n.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->